Elession/Elession.github.io/content/posts/CRTO.md

 ## Content

 The course has a heavy emphasis on OPSEC, teaching you how certain actions you take can lead to detection by the blue team.
 You will also learn how to use [Cobalt Strike](https://www.cobaltstrike.com/) and modify your payloads to evade AVs.
-There is also some content on Active Directory and Kerberos provided in the course.
+There is also some content on Active Directory provided in the course.

 Theory was relatively straight-forward, and whatever I searched outside of the course was to make up for my lack of foundation or to fulfil my curiosity thereof.